-4 2.
+8 2.
 Normative references

-5 The following referenced documents are indispensable for the application of this document (i.e., they must 6 be understood and used, so each referenced document is cited in text and its relationship to this document is 7 explained).
+9 The following referenced documents are indispensable for the application of this document (i.e., they must 10 be understood and used, so each referenced document is cited in text and its relationship to this document is 11 explained).
 For dated references, only the edition cited applies.
-For undated references, the latest edition of 8 the referenced document (including any amendments or corrigenda) applies.
+For undated references, the latest edition of 12 the referenced document (including any amendments or corrigenda) applies.

-- 9 ISO 639-1, Code for the Representation of Names of Languages-Part 1: Alpha-2 code. - 10 ISO 639-2, Codes for the Representation of Names of Languages-Part 2: Alpha-3 code. - 11 ISO 4217:2008, Codes for the Representation of Currencies and Funds. - 12 ISO/IEC 9834-8:2014, Information technology-Procedures for the operation of object identifier - 13 registration authorities-Part 8: Generation of universally unique identifiers (UUIDs) and their use - 14 in object identifiers. - 15 W3C Recommendation (28 October 2004), XML Schema Part 1: Structures, Second Edition. - 16 W3C Recommendation (28 October 2004), XML Schema Part 2: Datatypes, Second Edition. - 17 W3C Recommendation (4 February 2004), Namespaces in XML 1.1.
+- 13 ISO 639-1, Code for the Representation of Names of Languages-Part 1: Alpha-2 code. - 14 ISO 639-2, Codes for the Representation of Names of Languages-Part 2: Alpha-3 code. - 15 ISO 4217:2008, Codes for the Representation of Currencies and Funds. - 16 W3C Recommendation (28 October 2004), XML Schema Part 1: Structures, Second Edition. - 17 W3C Recommendation (28 October 2004), XML Schema Part 2: Datatypes, Second Edition.